vmware-archive/gp-r/HomePage.md

   * For shiny apps, it should point to a valid, compatible R buildpack for CF, i.e. git://github.com/wjjung317/heroku-buildpack-r.git
   * ex) `buildpack: git://github.com/wjjung317/heroku-buildpack-r.git`
 * 'command' attribute
-  * Inculdes commands required to start your Shiny app by pointing to the startscript.r file
+  * Inculdes commands required to start your Shiny app by pointing to the startscript.R file
-  * ex) `command: R --no-save --gui-none < /app/startscript.r`
+  * ex) `command: R --no-save --gui-none < /app/startscript.R`
 * 'instances' attribute (optional)
   * Specify the number of app instances that you want to start upon push
   * If left blank, will be set to default value of 1